-- Play Pin the Feather on the Turkey: Cut a turkey out of cardboard and let your kids help decorate it with paints, markers, or crayons.
-Make some construction paper or cardstock feathers and have your children take turns wearing a blindfold to attach the feathers.
+- Play Pin the Feather on the Turkey: First, cut a turkey out of cardboard and let your kids help decorate it with paints, markers, or crayons.
+Then make some construction paper or cardstock feathers and have your children take turns wearing a blindfold to attach the feathers.

-- Have a Backyard Pumpkin Chuck: Wrap rolls of toilet paper in orange fabric (or tissue paper) to look like pumpkins.
-Set up 2 baskets in your yard at an appropriate distance apart (depending on your children’s ages).
-Have them stand next to one basket and try to chuck the pumpkin into the other basket.
+- Have a Backyard Pumpkin Chuck: First, wrap rolls of toilet paper in orange fabric (or tissue paper) to look like pumpkins.
+Then set up 2 baskets in your yard at an appropriate distance apart for your kids.
+Have them children stand next to one basket and try to chuck the pumpkin into the other basket.
 The one who gets the most in the basket wins!

 - Harvest Caramel Corn: For this fun fall treat, you need 10 cups of popped popcorn with the unpopped kernels removed.
-Salt the popcorn liberally.
-(You want the salty to complement the sweet!)
+Start by salting the popcorn liberally.
+(Indeed, you want the salty to complement the sweet!)
 Melt a cup of butter in a saucepan and add a cup of brown sugar.
-Stir to mix well, bring to a boil, and let boil for 4 minutes without stirring.
+Next, stir to mix well, bring to a boil, and let boil for 4 minutes without stirring.
 Add 2 tsp of vanilla and stir while boiling for one more minute.
 Remove from heat, add 1/2 tsp of baking soda, and stir.
 Pour a third of the caramel mixture over the popcorn and fold in.
 Continue adding a third at a time until all the caramel is coating the popcorn well.
 Pour the popcorn out onto a cookie sheet covered with foil or parchment paper.
 Once cooled, mix in your harvest candy – use brown, red, yellow, and orange M&Ms (milk chocolate, pretzel, peanut, peanut butter…whatever you like!) and Rolos!
-Enjoy!
+Lastly, enjoy!

-- Turkey Pizza: Your kids are sure to love having a turkey pizza for lunch!
-Spread your sauce on the crust, sprinkle with cheese, add pepperoni in rows for the turkey’s feathers, black olives for the eyes, and a small cheese triangle for the beak.
-So fun!
+- Turkey Pizza: First, spread your sauce on the crust, sprinkle with cheese, add pepperoni in rows for the turkey’s feathers, black olives for the eyes, and a small cheese triangle for the beak.
+Then bake.

 Thanksgiving Learning Videos: